FatimaMoustafa/heart-failure-prediction/README.md

 #### Model and helper files
 These files are created automatically when running app.py and include:

-rf_model.pkl: the trained Random Forest model
+random_forest_model.pkl: the trained Random Forest model

 mlp_model.pkl: the trained MLP model

 scaler.pkl: the StandardScaler used for feature scaling

-X_test_scaled.pkl: scaled test data
+features_test_scaled.pkl: scaled test data

-y_test.pkl: actual test labels for model evaluation
+target_test.pkl: actual test labels for model evaluation